BuggleInc/plm-dockers/dockerfile/play/README.md

 ```

 Two volumes are necessary:
-- The first one allow to cache sbt and Play dependencies.
+- The first one allows to cache sbt and Play dependencies.
 - The second will contain your application's binaries.